‘Don’t worry, I’ll be around’: Former Havighurst director dies at 68

 “For me,” he said, “I will always try to behave in ways that I think won’t disappoint her.”

-Karen Dawisha died the morning of Wednesday, April 11 at her home in Oxford, surrounded by family and friends.
+Karen Dawisha died the morning of Wednesday, April 11 at Woodland Country Manor care facility in Somerville, Ohio, surrounded by family and friends.
 A memorial service will be held at St. Mary’s Catholic Church at 11 a.m. on Saturday, May 5.

 @MeganZahneis